advanced-chat/vue-advanced-chat/README.md

 yarn add --save vue-advanced-chat
 ```

-If you want to send mp3 audio messages, you must install `lamejs` inside your project:
+If you want to send mp3 audio messages, you may need to install `lamejs` inside your project:

 ```bash
 npm install lamejs --save